What is Loan Origination?

 What are Loan Origination fees?

-An origination fee when referring to a loan is the sum of money charged by a lender upon entering a loan agreement for the cost of processing the loan.
+An origination fee is the sum of money charged by a lender upon entering a loan agreement for the cost of processing the loan.
 Origination fees are typically a small percentage of the loan amount (usually 0.5 to 1% on mortgages based in the US for example) that is not dissimilar to any commission-based payment.

 Origination fees tend to be lower for high-value loans and higher for smaller loan amounts.
 Since it is the primary way for lenders to be compensated for their loan services, negotiating origination fees, while possible, usually means the borrower must concede something in return such as agreeing to higher interest rates.